AccessLint/accesslint-rails/README.md

 AccessLint::Rails tests and reports accessibility errors in your Rails app.

-Include the gem's javascript that will run accessibility tests in the client, and POST results back to your application at a mounted endpoint.
-This endpoint raises and exception that will be captured by your exception notifier.
+To run accessibility tests in the browser, include the linter JavaScript which will `POST` results to your application at a mounted endpoint.

+The endpoint raises an exception that will be captured and reported by your exception notifier.

 ## Usage

+First, add the gem to your bundle:

 ```ruby
 # Gemfile